paxdotdev/pax/README.md

 The first versions of Pax were designed and built by [an individual](https://www.github.com/zackbrown), but that individual's desire is for Pax to be community-owned.

 Thus, even from its earliest days, Pax is stewarded through a non-profit: the [Pax Language Foundation](https://foundation.pax-lang.org/).

-Participation in the non-profit is available to any contributor or sponsor.
-[Reach out on Discord](https://discord.gg/4E6tcrtCRb) to learn more.
+[Reach out on Discord](https://discord.gg/4E6tcrtCRb) if you would like to help with the non-profit.

 ## Inspiration